-Revenue increased in the first quarter of 2017 compared to the first quarter of 2016 due to increases in our non-mortgage products of \$29.9 million and in our mortgage products of \$7.9 million.
+Revenue increased in the second quarter and first six months of 2017 compared to the second quarter and first six months of 2016 due to increases in our non-mortgage products of \$43.0 million and \$72.9 million, respectively, and in our mortgage products of \$15.5 million and \$23.4 million, respectively.

 Our non-mortgage products include the following non-mortgage lending products: personal loans, credit cards, home equity loans and lines of credit, reverse mortgage loans, auto loans, small business loans and student loans.
-Our non-mortgage products also include home improvement referrals and other credit products such as credit repair and debt settlement.
+Our non-mortgage products also include deposit accounts, home improvement referrals and other credit products such as credit repair and debt settlement.
 Many of our non-mortgage products are not individually significant to revenue.
-The increase in revenue from our non-mortgage products in the first quarter of 2017 from the first quarter of 2016 is primarily due to a business acquisition in credit cards.
+The increase in revenue from our non-mortgage products in the second quarter and first six months of 2017 from the second quarter and first six months of 2016 is primarily due to increases in our credit cards, personal loans and home equity products.

-Revenue from our credit cards product increased \$24.6 million to \$33.8 million in the first quarter of 2017 from \$9.2 million in the first quarter of 2016, or 269%, primarily due to the contribution from the CompareCards acquisition, completed on November 16, 2016.
+Revenue from our credit cards product increased \$29.2 million to \$37.0 million in the second quarter of 2017 from \$7.8 million in the second quarter of 2016, or 377%, and increased \$53.9 million to \$70.8 million in the first six months of 2017 from \$16.9 million in the first six months of 2016, or 318%, primarily due to the contribution from the CompareCards acquisition, completed on November 16, 2016.

-Revenue from our personal loans product decreased \$0.6 million to \$17.0 million in the first quarter of 2017 from \$17.6 million in the first quarter of 2016, or 3%, primarily due to decreases in revenue earned per consumer, partially offset by increases in the number of consumers completing request forms.
-Certain of our online personal loan lenders experienced well-publicized challenges in 2016, in particular, general unavailability of capital, increased pricing demanded by investors of personal loans, which in some cases led to reductions in marketing spend and tightening in underwriting standards.
-We expect revenue from our personal loan product to increase in each remaining quarter of 2017 compared to the corresponding 2016 quarter.
+Revenue from our personal loans product increased \$3.8 million to \$20.5 million in the second quarter of 2017 from \$16.7 million in the first quarter of 2016, or 23% and increased \$3.2 million to \$37.5 million in the first six months of 2017 from \$34.3 million in the first six months of 2016, or 10%, primarily due to increases in the number of consumers completing request forms, partially offset by decreases in revenue earned per consumer.
+Certain of our online personal loan lenders experienced well-publicized challenges in 2016, in particular, general unavailability of capital, increased pricing demanded by investors of personal loans, which in some cases led to reductions in marketing spend, and tightening in underwriting standards.

 For the periods presented, no other non-mortgage product represented more than 10% of revenue, however certain other non-mortgage products experienced notable increases.
-Revenue from our home equity product increased by \$4.7 million in the first quarter of 2017 compared to the first quarter of 2016 due to increases in lender coverage, revenue earned per consumer, and the number of consumers completing request forms, combined with increased marketing efforts.
+Revenue from our home equity product increased by \$6.9 million in the second quarter of 2017 compared to the second quarter of 2016 and increased by \$11.6 million in the first six months of 2017 compared to the first six months of 2016 due to increases in lender coverage, revenue earned per consumer, and the number of consumers completing request forms, combined with increased marketing efforts.